lelylan/lelylan-node/README.md

 ## What is Lelylan

-What is Lelylan?
 Lelylan makes it easy for developers to monitor and control all devices in your house providing a simple, self descriptive and consistent representation of them.
 Lelylan maps every device in your house to a unique URI which will provide a simple access over it.